epics-rip/exampleCPP/README.md

 accessed via Channel Put-Get.

-### exampleRPCService
+### pvDatabaseRPC

-An example of a PVRecord which also supports RPC services.
+An example of a pvDatabase PVRecord which also supports RPC services.

 The record represents a 2-D position, but also provides an RPC service which moves the position through a sequence of points before returning.
 A channel to the record supports the usual operations (such as get, put and monitor) but also supports Channel RPC, i.e. the RPC service has the same channel name as the position PV.

 A client ("move") for calling the service is supplied.

 ### exampleLink